List of Indiana Jones characters: Sophie Jones

-Sophie Jones (Susan Bigelow) is the daughter of Indiana Jones (the identity of her mother is never established), who appears in the bookends of the episodes "Ireland, April 1916" and "Chicago, May 1920" (and the bookends for the episode "Peking, March 1910", played by a different actress).
-In the episode "Ireland, April 1916", it is established that she has a daughter named Lucy, a granddaughter of Indy.
+Sophie Jones (Susan Bigelow) is the daughter of Indiana Jones (the identity of her mother is never established), who appears in the bookends of the episodes "Ireland, April 1916", "Chicago, May 1920", and "Peking, March 1910" (played by a different actress).
+In the episode "Ireland, April 1916", it is established that she has a daughter named Lucy.
 Her appearance in "Chicago, May 1920" indicates that she is also the mother of Spike.
-However, it is unknown if she is the mother or aunt of Indy's other grandchild, the much older Caroline.
+It is unknown if she is the mother or aunt of Indy's other grandchild, the much older Caroline.
 "Chicago, May 1920" indicates that Sophie, and her children, live with Indiana in his house.
 The character's scenes were removed, when the episodes were re-edited into the Adventures of Young Indiana Jones movies (which deleted all old Indiana Jones bookends).
 The character still makes a cameo appearance in the comic book adaptation of "Peking, March 1910", and is referenced in the comic book adaptation of "Vienna, November 1908".

 In Frank Darabont's script for Kingdom of the Crystal Skull, Indy and Marion were going to have a 13-year-old daughter (it is unknown if said daughter would have been a younger version of Sophie), but Spielberg objected to this idea, and the character of Mutt Williams was created instead.
 The bookends for "Vienna, November 1908" establishes that Indy has several children, making it possible that Sophie is simply Mutt's sister or half-sister (depending on whom her mother is).
 The Adventures of Young Indiana Jones films and the first four Harrison Ford movies shows Indiana Jones having multiple sexual partners for decades, starting with Mata Hari in 1916, before he marries Marion Ravenwood in 1957.
 When he is reunited with Marion in Kingdom of the Crystal Skull, Indiana admits to having been involved with "a few" women since he and Marion last saw each other in 1937.
-There is no mention in Dial of Destiny of Indiana having a second child (with or without Marion).
-However, the bookends for "Ireland, April 1916" and "Chicago, May 1920" offer no details or insight about Sophie's life (beyond being Indiana's daughter, and the mother of Spike and Lucy).
-In Kingdom of the Crystal Skull, Indiana meets Mutt Williams, his grown offspring, whose existence Indiana had been unaware of until then.